-The Statistical Analysis of Biomedical and Educational Research (SABER) unit is the Data Coordinating Center for several multi-center clinical trials and observational studies.
-SABER responsibilities include monitoring the performance of the clinical sites participating in the trials, with respect to both regulatory compliance and data quality.
-The position requires travel within the United States and possibly internationally to participating clinical sites and, possibly, to Investigator Meetings.
+The Statistical Analysis of Biomedical and Educational Research (SABER) unit is the data coordinating center for several multi-center clinical trials and observational studies.
+SABER project managers provide oversight and management of the project team in coordination with study principal investigators and the clinical sites in order to move the project forward efficiently and according to good clinical practice (GCP) guidelines.
+The position requires travel within the United States and possibly internationally to participating clinical sites and investigator meetings.

-- Communicate with the clinical sites, maintaining positive and cooperative relationships in day-to-day interactions with investigators and study sties;
+- Communicate with principal investigators, clinical site investigators, clinical site coordinators, the SABER project team, maintaining positive and cooperative relationships in day-to-day interactions;

-- Create and update study manual of operations and standard data collection procedures for all participating clinical sites;
+- Create and update research study manual of operations and standard data collection procedures for all participating clinical research sites;

-- Assist with design of electronic case report forms, database validation and error variables for data entry;
+- Assist with design of electronic case report forms (CRFs), research database validation and error variables for data entry;

-- Prepare clinical sites for study start-up by reviewing and tracking regulatory documents, ordering start-up supplies, and conducting site initiation visits;
+- Prepare clinical research sites for research study start-up by reviewing and tracking regulatory documents, ordering start-up supplies, and if necessary, conducting site initiation visits;

-- Maintain master trial files, and manage the study progress in relation to project timelines;
+- Maintain master trial files, and manage the research study progress in relation to project timelines

-- Conduct ongoing site monitoring visits, and prepare detailed monitoring visit reports;
+- Conduct ongoing research site monitoring visits, if needed and prepare detailed monitoring visit reports;

-- Reconciliation of study drug with site reporting;
+- Reconcile study drug usage with research site reporting;

 - Conduct remote source data verification of CRF critical data elements;

-- Assist with IND initial submissions and annual reports to FDA;
+- Assist with investigational new drug initial submissions and annual reports to FDA;

-- Prepare IRBMED initial submission for the DCC Function and activities as well as annual scheduled renewals.
+- Prepare IRBMED initial submission for DCC activities as well as annual scheduled renewals.

 - Academic knowledge in a health science discipline, that is generally associated with a bachelor’s degree;

-- At least 3 years’ experience in clinical trials research, preferably as a project manager;
+- At least 3 years’ experience in clinical research, preferably as a project manager;

-- Able to multi-task and manage competing priorities effectively;
+- Able to multi-task and manage competing priorities across multiple projects effectively;

 - Understanding of ICH, GCP and FDA regulations and guidelines with regard to the conduct of human subject research;